fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 "What would you say if I leave you my wealth?" interrupted Suhayb.
 "Would you get out of my way?"
 "Yes," they answered.

 Suhayb described the place in his house in Mecca where he had left the money, and they allowed him to go.
-When Suhayb reached Quba, just outside Medina, Muhammad  ﷺ    him approaching and said, "Your transaction has been fruitful, O Abu Yahya.
+When Suhayb reached Quba, just outside Medina, Muhammadﷺ    him approaching and said, "Your transaction has been fruitful, O Abu Yahya.
 Your transaction has been fruitful."
 He repeated this three times.
 Suhayb's face beamed with happiness as he said: "By God, no one has come before me to you, Messenger of God, and only Jibril could have told you about this."

 In 622 CE, due to the safety offered by Yathrib (later renamed Medīnat an-Nabī, or simply Medina), Muhammad ordered his followers to migrate to Medina.
 Most Muslims migrated at night fearing Quraish resistance, but Umar is reported to have left openly during the day saying: "Any one who wants to make his wife a widow and his children orphans should come and meet me there behind that cliff."
 Umar migrated to Medina accompanied by his cousin and brother-in-law Saeed ibn Zaid.